bjascob/amrlib/README.md

 for sent in sents:
     print(sent)
 ```
-For a detailed description see the [User API](https://amrlib.readthedocs.io/en/latest/api/).
+For a detailed description see the [Model API](https://amrlib.readthedocs.io/en/latest/api_model/).

 ## Usage as a Spacy Extension